Ezra & Esther Lesson 5

 Why was this chapter with its lengthy list of names included?
 What value did it have for its initial readers?
 What value does it have for us?

-It was also important that they preserve their purity as a people, and that is another theme that we will see in this book.
+It was also important that they preserve their purity and unity as a people, and that is another theme that we will see in this book.

 God's Plan of Salvation